Vashti259/Datafun-07-ml/README.md

 Test    Model,
 Explore Model

-Environment Setup
+## Environment Setup
-Clone the current repository to the local machine using git clone and execute the work in VSCde Create a virtual environment in the local machine root folder in VSCode.
+Clone the current repository to the local machine using git clone https://github.com/Vashti259/Datafun-07-ml and execute the work in VSCde.
+Create a virtual environment in the local machine root folder in VSCode.
 This new folder is called .venv which will have a .gitignore file to to manage the repository/project.